tidalmigrations/machine_stats/README.md

 4. `pip install -r requirements.txt`
 5. [Add your SSH key to `ssh-agent`](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent) or have your SSH identity file available.

+### Known versions to work

+- RHEL7, py2.7 and Ansible 2.7.16

 ### Usage

 1. Create a `hosts` file in the current directory.